SWIMMING POOL EVALUATIONS / INSPECTION SERVICES FOR REAL ESTATE AGENTS BUYERS SELLERS PROPERTY MANAGEMENT PROFESSIONALS

 FAQ’s Are we certified to inspect swimming pools?
 Pool service by Jason is a licensed and insured swimming pool company, NSPF CPO Certified Pool Operator, NSPF CPI Certified Pool Inspector, National plaster council certified, with a decade of experience , education and accreditations.

-How long does it take for an evaluation? when will the report be available?
-A typical pool evaluation takes about 1-2 hours on site and about an hour to prepare the detailed report and enclose photos, the report will be emailed to you and or your agent of request.
+How long does an evaluation take?
+When will my report be available?
+A typical standard pool evaluation takes about 1-2 hours on site and about an hour to prepare the detailed report and enclose photos, the report will be emailed to you and or your agent of request.
 Do we provide leak detection service? water loss determination service?
 Water loss, and leak detection service is not included in the standard pool evaluation service but can be added on at an additional cost.
 Doesn’t my home inspection include the pool?
 Most home inspection services include a waiver on the pool and or do not include swimming pools in their inspection.
 Most home inspectors do not have the expertise or education in swimming pools to properly evaluate them.
 Do we test the swimming pool equipment?
 There are many components and pieces of equipment for a swimming pool, as technology advances, so does pool equipment.
 Today’s pools with automation and variable speed pumps, wifi controlled equipment, solar and complex equipment pads, we have the experience and expertise to properly evaluate and test all and any pool equipment.
 Do we inspect the pool deck, fences and gates?
 Yes, this is usually the first thing we inspect as safety is one of the most important factors in owning a swimming pool, and safety is something we strongly focus on.
 Making sure pool access is closed off, secured and gates and fences self-close and self-latch to prevent accidents, along with also looking for a secondary safety measure present.
 Do we inspect the plaster /aggregate surface?
 Yes.
 The walls and floor surface of the pool and or spa is visually inspected for surface defects wear, and damage. some of the more common problems we see are: (1) Rough plaster surfaces from calcification scaling, delamination of plaster crazing, and cracking, (2) Structural cracking usually caused by improper construction techniques or improper design or engineering (3) Scaling caused by Improper levels of pH, alkalinity, or calcium may lead to scaling which is a buildup/deposits of calcium or other minerals.
 This includes etching and calcium nodules, which can form in drips or mounds.
 (4) Surface discoloration.
 Because plaster is porous, it stains easily which has many causes but most common is metal staining and improper plaster start up and improper water balance or if the plaster was incorrectly troweled.
 (5) Spalling.
 A spall is a thin layer (1/8 inch or less) of the plaster surface that flakes or peels off, usually from the bottom side.
 This happens due to over-troweling the surface, improperly timed troweling, or adding too much water while troweling

 Do I need a safety barrier or enclosure on my pool ?
 California Pool Safety Law 2018.
 California Pool Owners – As of January 1, 2018, pool owners will need to install at least 2 of 7 specified drowning prevention safety features to reduce the serious risk of drowning.
 (1) An enclosure that meets the requirements of Section 115923 and isolates the swimming pool or spa from the private single-family home.
 An “Enclosure” means a fence, wall, or another barrier that isolates a swimming pool from access to the home.
 Compliance with this section includes, but is not limited to, the following: